 Section I: File Menu

-Here data is imported, graphics printed and saved as GIF and other file types.
+Here data is imported, graphics saved as GIF, BMP, JPG and PNG file types for export to other applications for display, reports and printing.
 Data and answers can be saved as TEXT and LAS files for export to other applications.

 With the View button of Import... of the File menu one should always open TXT and LAS files to view the curve names and LAS header information such as curve names and units.
 Correctly structured LAS files should explain the curve names and units in the ~Curve Information block.
 All curves should be imported in order to enable the appropriate JLog features.